aslinedvinsson/Axisofaccesshack/README.md

 ### Media
-We hav not used blinking or flashing content as it can cause migraines, dizziness, nausea, and seizures.
-Comply with WCAG  Seizures and Physical Reactions guidlines
+We have consciously not used blinking or flashing content as it can cause migraines, dizziness, nausea, and seizures.
+This complies with WCAG  Seizures and Physical Reactions guidlines

 ### Colors
-Something about good contrast for accessibility while ensuring the design remains soft enough to be safe for people with epilepsy.......
+ -------- Something about good contrast for accessibility while ensuring the design remains soft enough to be safe for people with epilepsy.......

 ### Typography
-**Textspacing**
+------**Textspacing** Do we comply?????
 Comply with the WCAG Text Spacing guidelines
 Line height (line spacing) to at least 1.5 times the font size;
 Spacing following paragraphs to at least 2 times the font size;